kaareltinn/fp-js/lecture-2.md

 const pipe = (f, g) => x => g(f(x))
 ```
 #### Q: Why not to define `compose` as `pipe` in the first place?

-Notes: First, this is how compose is defined in math and in other
+Notes: First, this is how compose is defined in math and in other FP languages.
+Secondly, name pipe conveys idea much better, e.g its piping data through smaller functions and transforming it along the way

+---
+#
 ---
 ### Why composition?
 * Composing two or more functions return also function (e.g preserves its form, like a Lego brick)